- Overview of Jinko – Company History

 - So, should I buy Jinko Solar Panels?

 - Example of a Jinko Commercial Solar Project

 Note: Solar Choice is not a solar installer and has no financial or other incentives to promote any product brand over another.

 Overview of Jinko – Company History

-Since listing on the New York Stock Exchange in 2010 the stock price has seen some volatility and is currently trading just over US$21 as at September 2020.
+Jinko Solar is a Chinese company that was founded in 2006 originally producing silicon wafers and is widely recognised as a global leader in the solar panel industry.
+Since listing on the New York Stock Exchange in 2010 the stock price has seen some volatility and is currently trading at just over US$37 as of June 2021 with a market cap of US$1.7 billion.
 Jinko currently has over 15,000 employees across over 30 countries.

 |Jinko Solar Panels|

 What is a Bloomberg Tier 1 Solar Panel?

 Bloomberg’s infamous tier 1 ranking is NOT a measure of Solar Panel quality in any way.
 It is simply an indication of the bankability of the manufacturer based on publicly released information on the financial health of the company.
 This should give you an idea if the company is a large, well-known manufacturer.